Abdolmalek Rigi: Alleged activities

 The Iranian newspaper Kayhan incorrectly reported on 7 April 2005 that Rigi had been killed in an operation on the border to Afghanistan.
 A video surfaced on 11 April 2005, showing Rigi alive.
-Rigi's brother Abdulhamid Rigi accused his brother of working with Americans against Iran.
+Rigi's brother Abdolhamid Rigi accused his brother of working with Americans against Iran.
 Iranian authorities claimed that Rigi had murdered an Iranian general and carried out terrorist attacks in Iran.
 These allegations led to his arrest in February 2010.

 2010 arrest

 There are two conflicting versions of Rigi's arrest.
 According to the Iranian government, on 23 February 2010, Rigi was aboard a flight from Dubai, United Arab Emirates to Bishkek, Kyrgyzstan, travelling with a forged Afghanistan passport.
 When the plane was crossing the Persian Gulf, Iranian fighter jets intercepted it.
 The Iranian jets ordered the pilot to land in Iranian territory and "a number of foreign passengers were forcibly removed."
 When the plane landed at Bandar Abbas International Airport, Iranian forces identified Rigi and arrested him.
 After his arrest, Iranian TV showed Rigi, with hands tied, being escorted by four masked Iranian commandos.

+According to a former U.S. intelligence officer, on the other hand, Rigi was captured by Pakistani officials and delivered to Iran with U.S. support: "It doesn't matter what they say.
+They know the truth."